ver the course of nine feature films, Denis Villeneuve has shown himself to be one of contemporary cinema’s leading filmmakers.

 Known for his intense dramas, Villeneuve often allows his environments to act as extensions of his characters.
 Much of this is accomplished through color choice.

-Here’s how Denis Villeneuve movies use color theory to enhance their stories.
+Here’s how Denis Villeneuve uses color theory to enhance the narrative.

 Create a Movie Color Palette Like Denis Villeneuve

 Mystery is at the center of Denis Villeneuve movies.

 Since the perspective is often restricted to that of the characters, the audience learns about events as the characters do.